ynunez/juicekit-watson/README.md

 JuiceKit Watson is a PHP implementation of IBM's Watson REST API.

-> **Note:** Currently only the VisualRecognition API is supported, other APIs will be supported in the future.
+> **Note:** Currently, only the VisualRecognition API is supported, other APIs will be supported in the future.
 For more information on available Watson APIs visit http://www.ibm.com/watson/developercloud/

 ## Installation